Sir William Robertson, 1st Baronet: Personality and assessments

-Maurice Hankey recorded that on a prewar committee which he had chaired Robertson, then Director of Military Training, had sat rudely with his back turned to him, until he had flattered him by seeking his advice privately.
-He wrote that "Perhaps his greatest quality … was "character".
-His was a dominating personality … (until) he had to give place to a more nimble and versatile mind (i.e. Wilson)".

-Lloyd George (Memoirs Vol i. p467) accused Robertson of having "a profound and disturbing suspicion of all foreigners", but this is an exaggeration – with Britain and France allies for only the second time in their history, Robertson had played a leading role in instigating the Chantilly Conference at the end of 1915, and extended his hand to reach agreement with Nivelle in March 1917 and Petain in summer 1917.

 Lloyd George's biographer John Grigg is extremely critical of Robertson's behaviour during the Maurice Affair of May 1918.
-He comments that both Robertson and Maurice had time on their hands following their recent ousting and that men in such circumstances are apt to persuade themselves that great issues of principle are at stake.
-"In a remarkable, if flawed, career this was the ignoblest episode … Robertson's manipulative conduct [in encouraging Maurice to breach King's Regulations and destroy his own career] stands to his eternal discredit".
+"In a remarkable, if flawed, career this was the ignoblest episode ...
+Robertson's manipulative conduct [in encouraging Maurice to breach King's Regulations and destroy his own career] stands to his eternal discredit".
 Grigg believes that Robertson hoped to be reinstated as CIGS.
 Given Robertson's behaviour, Lloyd George's fears of a military plot to oust him were "not entirely fanciful".